 We propose to explore other roles that a human can adopt to (a) keep management complexity within bounds (O(N) or better) and (b) avoid brittleness.
 The main constraint on these other roles is that the team must produce guaranteed performance.
 Two key ideas are required to manage complexity and maintain robustness in the system: abstraction and persistence.

 Abstraction means that the behavior of the collective is more than the behavior of the individual members.
-This principle is well-known in biological systems where a colony or flock exhibits collective behavior that appears purposeful to a human observer in the large scale, even though the behavior of individual members may not appear predictable nor sensible.
+This principle is well-known in biological systems where a colony or flock exhibits collective behavior that appears purposeful to a human observer in the large scale, even though the behavior of individual members may not appear predictable or sensible.
 The human must understand the collective at a macro level and focus influence on managing so-called collective states that appear purposeful.
 Because this collective phenomenon of purposeful behavior is so well-known in bio-inspired systems, we will begin our work by focusing exclusively on such systems.

 Persistence means that, since we have replaced centralized control with decentralized human influence, the human must persist in influencing the agents in order to have high confidence that the collective state of the system behaves as needed.
 Simply put, since the human cannot reliably and quickly control every agent at once, the human must then sustain influence on some set of agents in a way that behavior emerges as desired.
 Such influence must be understood at a level sufficient to ensure robustness and authority in the system.